 This organization provides public transportation throughout Allegheny County via buses, the T light rail system and the Monongahela Incline.
-All Port Authority stations, bus and rail vehicles, and the Incline are ADA-compliant.
-Bus lifts or ramps and kneelers can be found on most Port Authority buses.
+All PRT stations, bus and rail vehicles, and the Incline are ADA-compliant.
+Bus lifts or ramps and kneelers can be found on most PRT buses.

 This Downtown Parking Map shows van accessible garages.

-This PDF document lists accessible meters and reserved lot spaces in Pittsburgh city neighborhoods.
+This webpage lists accessible meters and reserved lot spaces in Pittsburgh city neighborhoods.